A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

 \subsection{RCV1-v2}

-Table~\ref{rcv1-v2} reports results on RCV1-v2 of~\cite{lewis-yang-rose-li}.
+Table~\ref{rcv1-v2} reports results on RCV1-v2 of~\cite{lewis-yang-rose-li}, which is available for download at \url{http://jmlr.csail.mit.edu/papers/volume5/lewis04a}.
 This dataset includes a hierarchy of 364 classes (semantically, these are classes of industries); each sample from the dataset comes associated with at least one of these 364 class labels, whether or not the class is an internal node of the tree or a leaf.
 Each sample from the dataset consists of filtered, tokenized text from Reuters news articles (``article'' means the title and body text).
 As described by~\cite{lewis-yang-rose-li}, labels associated with internal nodes in the original hierarchy may be viewed as leaves that fall under those internal nodes while not classifying into any of the lower-level nodes.
 In our hierarchy, we hence duplicate every internal node into an ``other'' class under that node, such that the ``other'' class is a leaf.

 We discard every sample from the dataset associated with more than one label, and swap the training and testing sets (since the original training set is small, whereas the original testing set is large).
 Furthermore, we randomly permute all samples in both the training and testing sets, and subsample to 5,000 samples for testing and 200,000 for training.
-The hierarchy has 10 coarsest classes, 61 parents of the leaves that were used in the training set, and 254 leaves that were used.
-We embedded the words and bigrams (words are unigrams) into a 1,000-dimensional space, following~\cite{joulin-grave-bojanowski-mikolov} (the results display little dependence on this dimension).
+In the hierarchy, there are 10 coarsest classes and 61 parents of the 254 leaves that were actually represented by any samples in the training and testing sets.
+The space into which we embedded the words and their pairs (bigrams) was 1,000-dimensional.
 For training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 20-dimensional space.

-For this data set, optimizing based on the hierarchical loss (with or without a logarithm) yields worse accuracy according to all metrics considered compared to optimizing based on the standard cross-entropy loss (cross entropy is the same as the negative of the logarithm of the hierarchical win with a flat hierarchy).
+For this dataset, optimizing based on the hierarchical loss (with or without a logarithm) yields worse accuracy according to all metrics considered compared to optimizing based on the standard cross-entropy loss.